ForNeVeR/xaml-math/Readme.md

 </Window>
 ```

 For a more detailed sample, check out the [example project][example].
+It shows
+the usage of data binding and some advanced concepts:

 ![Example screenshot](docs/example-screenshot.png)